JishbuJoy/Sentiment_Analysis/README.md

 # Sentiment Analysis

-This a basic sentiment Analysis project which uses the NLTK library in Python.
+This is a basic real-time sentiment Analysis project which uses the NLTK library in Python.
 We can analyse the opinions of users of a perticular product or service, which helps the customer to understand the quality of the product.

 ## Deployment